The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 EAST PEORIA RAIDERS

-.: The gritty Joe Kelch made quite an impact on the State Farm ToC as he became the ultimate statistics stuffer in event history.
+.: The gritty Joe Kelch made quite an impact on the ToC as he became the ultimate statistics stuffer in event history.
 Kelch is 2nd All-Time in career assists with 58 in three years as the starting PG for the Raiders.
 He passed out 24 assists (6.0 per game) in 2009 and 21 assists (7.0 per game) as a sophomore in 2008.
-Kelch is also the 17th All-Time Leading Career Scorer with 119 points and the 5th all-time leader in career steals with 22.
+Kelch ranks as the 25th All-Time Career Scorer with 119 points and the 7th all-time leader in career steals with 22.
 Kelch played baseball for Illinois State University.

 Donald Stewart, 6’5″ SF 2006-2007